Vartapratikriya/api/README.md

 #### Request:

 - To get the articles in the specified category, you can make a GET request to the `/articles/categories` endpoint and specify the category in the `category` query parameter.
+Available categories: [
+  "sports",
+  "healthcare",
+  "business",
+  "media",
+  "laws",
+  "entertainment",
+  "weather",
+  "policy",
+  ]

 ```
 GET https://vartapratikriya-api.vercel.app/articles/categories?category=business